-Total Discharge Head

-The gauge reading in psi (kPa) at the discharge of the pump, referred to the pump centerline, plus the velocity head at the point of gauge attachment, plus the elevation difference between the discharge gauge centerline and the sump water level.

-Total Suction Head

-The vertical distance in feet (meter) from the water surface to the datum.

-Water Lubricated Pump

-A design in which the shaft is open and the shaft bearings are lubricated by the pumped water.
+c) Test personnel who possess a thorough understanding of, and the ability to conduct, the required tests.
+Total Discharge Head The gauge reading in psi (kPa) at the discharge of the pump, measured at the pump centerline, plus the velocity head at the point of gauge attachment, plus the elevation difference between the discharge gauge centerline and the sump water level.
+Total Suction Head The vertical distance in feet (meter) from the water surface to the datum.
+Water Lubricated Pump A design in which the shaft is open, and the shaft bearings are lubricated by the pumped water.